Young people from diverse backgrounds are underrepresented in the creative communications industry.

 Once you’ve committed to hiring one or more learners through Marketing Debuts, we’ll invite you to a networking event where you’ll meet the candidates we’ve selected and accepted into the scheme.

-Once paired with a Marketing Debut, we’d look for you to make them an offer of employment, ready for them to start their apprenticeship in January 2021.
+Once paired with a Marketing Debut, we’d look for you to make them an offer of employment in May, ready for them to start their apprenticeship in June 2021.

 Why become a Marketing Debuts apprentice?

 The scheme breaks down barriers – we created Marketing Debuts specifically for people who may find it hard to enter the exciting world of marketing and advertising.
 You won’t need a degree or to agree to an unpaid internship on this scheme.
-The starting salary will be £18k.
+The starting salary will be £19k (London Living Wage).

 You’ll get great training and support – as well as on-the-job training with your employer, you’ll spend one fifth of your time on the programme being schooled by The Industry School on the specific skills you’ll need to progress in your career.
 You’ll also be part of The Marketing Debuts Network group with a mentor to guide you through the programme and lots of opportunities to share your learnings with other Marketing Debuts apprentices.